tlagaly/lawnsync-app/memory-bank/decisionLog.md

 - Streamlines development workflow by eliminating documentation steps for routine operations
 - Git operations should still be documented if they represent important pattern changes or workflow improvements

+### [2025-05-07 21:42:00] - Offline-First Architecture Implementation
+**Decision**: Implement comprehensive offline capabilities with service worker caching, local storage persistence, and conflict resolution strategies.

+**Rationale**: Mobile users often have intermittent connectivity, especially when using the app outdoors in their yards.
+Robust offline functionality is essential for a seamless user experience in these scenarios and aligns with the app's primary use case of outdoor lawn care.

+**Implications**:
+- Need to implement service worker for caching static assets and API responses
+- Require local storage persistence layer for critical app data
+- Must develop sync status indicators throughout the UI
+- Need conflict resolution strategy for offline-modified data
+- Core features must be adapted to work without connectivity
+- Additional UI components needed for offline mode indicators and settings
+- Testing processes need to include offline/online transitions
+- Documentation must clearly communicate offline capabilities to users

+### [2025-05-07 23:21:08] - User Analytics & Feedback System Implementation
+**Decision**: Implement a comprehensive user analytics and feedback system with Firebase Analytics integration, feedback collection mechanisms, and A/B testing framework.

+**Rationale**: Understanding user behavior and collecting feedback is crucial for continuous improvement of the app.
+Analytics provide quantitative data on feature usage and user engagement, while feedback mechanisms offer qualitative insights into user satisfaction and needs.

+**Implications**:
+- Need to integrate Firebase Analytics for tracking key user events
+- Require offline event queueing for analytics during disconnected usage
+- Must implement feedback collection mechanisms for recommendation quality rating
+- Additional UI components needed for survey collection and feedback forms
+- Privacy-focused design with opt-in for detailed tracking
+- A/B testing framework for UI and feature optimization
+- Admin dashboard for monitoring metrics and feedback management
+- Need to carefully balance analytics collection with performance impact
+- Custom events must be defined for critical features (recommendation views, task completions, etc.)
+- Implementation must be consistent with the app's offline-first architecture

 ## Feature Decisions

 ### [2025-05-05 14:48:00] - Visual Timeline Implementation